jxnblk/tempo/README.md

 Responsive Grid System
 http://jxnblk.github.io/tempo

 Tempo is designed to work well independently, but is built in the same spirit as [BASSCSS](http://jxnblk.github.io/basscss).
+Styles follow the open/closed principle.
 Mix and match as you see fit.

 ## Basic Usage
 Use the vanilla CSS files or import the `scss/tempo.scss` file with SASS.
 Set custom variables within the same file or in a separate variables file.

 ## Grid
-The default grid only kicks in at a set breakpoint `$breakpoint`.
+The default grid only kicks in at a set breakpoint, defined by the `$breakpoint` variable.

-Start with an optional container to set a max-width.
+Start with a container to set a max-width.
+The container is optional if you wish to span the full-width of the screen.

 ```html
 <div class="container">